aprykhus/musicfeweb/README.md

 ### Installing
 * Create a directory called **musicfe** under the IIS directory, by default it's %SystemDrive%\inetpub\wwwroot (e.g. C:\inetpub\wwwroot).
+    * You should now have a folder C:\inetpub\wwwroot\musicfe
-* Copy **musicfeweb\sandbox** directory to inetpub\wwwroot\musicfe directory
+* Copy **C:\test\musicfeweb\sandbox** directory to C:\inetpub\wwwroot\musicfe directory
 * Restore **music.bak** to SQL Server.
-This can be done using SQL Server Management Studio (SSMS).
+This can be done using SQL Server Management Studio (SSMS):
-* The database needs to be named **Music** for the web application to work.
-* IUSR account needs access to the Music database.
-You'll need to add NT AUTHORITY\IUSR as an account on SQL Server.
-This can be done in SSMS by right-clicking the Security/Logins node and chosing New Login...
-* You can either grant IUSR db_owner to the entire Music database.
-If you choose to grant by object.
+    * From the Object Explorer pane right-click Databases and click **Restore Database...**
+    * Click the **Device** option and click the ellipsis (...) button to the right, click Add and browse to the repo you cloned in Getting Started.
+For example: C:\test\musicfeweb\Music.bak, select Music.bak and click OK.
+Click OK again.
-    * Database role membership to Music database: db_datareader
+    * From the Database drop-down select Music
-* Objects to grant NT AUTHORITY\IUSR execute permission:
-    * dbo.usp_AddSongWeb
-    * dbo.usp_UpdateSongList
+    * On the left click the **Options** page, check the box **Overwrite the existing database (WITH REPLACE)** and click OK
+        * You should receive a message saying 'Database 'Music' restored successfully.
+* Run the script C:\test\musicfeweb\SQLPermissions.sql.
+    * This adds the IIS anonymous authentication account: NT AUTHORITY\IUSR as a Login in SQL Server and grants IUSR permissions to objects in the Music database.
+This is required for PHP to run SQL to pull data into the webpage.

 ## Running the tests
 * Navigate to http://localhost/musicfe/sandbox/song.html